 Find your ministry’s GO Moment below…

-This week in Wee Worship we read the bible story in Exodus 7:12 – 10:20
+This week in Wee Worship we read the bible story: Water from a Rock (Exodus 17:1-7)

 Take Home Family Go Sheet available here

-Big Idea: God is all-powerful, so I can go to Him for help.
+Big Idea: God lives within us, so we can talk to Him anytime we want.

 (Middle & Highschool)